 ELETSA Executive Committee 2020-2023

-Gugu Wendy Tiroyabone
+Gugu Wendy Khanye

 University of the Free State

-Gugu Wendy Tiroyabone is the inaugural President of the South African Academic Advising Association, ELETSA for the term 2020 – 2023.
+Gugu Wendy Khanye is the inaugural President of the South African Academic Advising Association, ELETSA for the term 2020 – 2023.
 She is also the Assistant Director: Advising, Access and Success in the Centre for Teaching and Learning at the University of the Free State, South Africa.
 Wendy is responsible for providing leadership and management in the research, implementation and evaluation of academic advising and Recognition of Prior Learning (RPL) across the University of the Free State.
 In her work, Gugu’s work includes the management of strategic relationships with national and international stakeholders involved in the advising network across the institution.
 A qualified, Behavioural Geneticist, Gugu is passionate about empowering and supporting students in becoming self-directed, motivated, and responsible decision-makers.
 She remains primarily committed to the fields of student development, student engagement, student orientation, support and, ultimately, student success to ensure a new generation of graduates are engineered through efforts such as academic advising.
 In expanding her latitude of professionalism in higher education, she has amongst other roles worked as Researcher for the South African National Resource Centre for the First-Year Experience and Students in Transition (SANRC).

 University of the Witwatersrand